Samashi47/NLP_Labs/Lab1/README.md

 ```
 ## 8. Named Entity Recognition
 We finally applied the NER Tagger by `Ferasa`, I should note that the `Ferasa NER Tagger` is quite heavy on the machine.
-However it seems to be accurate in detecting entities in the text.\
+However, it seems to be accurate in detecting entities in the text.\
 Here's an example of the output:
 ```python
 NER Tagged text: 'أعلنت/O المؤسسة/B-ORG العربية/I-ORG لضمان/I-ORG الاستثمار'
 ```
 ## 9. What I learned
-To conclude what I have learned during this Lab, is that Arabic is far more complex than its latin counterparts, tashkeel plays a huge role in determining the meaning of a word, also handling Arabic text seems to be quite tedious, in addition the lack of research done in the field of Arabic NLP, consequently, the libraries for Arabic NLP seem to be quite limited and small in number.
+To conclude what I have learned during this Lab, is that Arabic is far more complex than its Latin counterparts, tashkeel plays a huge role in determining the meaning of a word, also handling Arabic text seems to be quite tedious, in addition, the lack of research done in the field of Arabic NLP, consequently, the libraries for Arabic NLP seem to be quite limited and small in number.
 ## 10. References
-[1] Zerrouki, T., (2023).
+<a id="1">[1]</a> Zerrouki, T., (2023).
 PyArabic: A Python package for Arabic text.
-Journal of Open Source Software, 8(84), 4886, https://doi.org/10.21105/joss.04886\
+Journal of Open Source Software, 8(84), 4886, https://doi.org/10.21105/joss.04886 \
-[2] Alkhatib, R. M., Zerrouki, T., Shquier, M. M. A., & Balla, A. (2023).
-Tashaphyne0.4: A new arabic light stemmer based on rhyzome modeling approach.
-Information Retrieval Journa, 26(14). doi: https://doi.org/10.1007/s10791-023-09429-y\
+<a id="2">[2]</a> Alkhatib, R. M., Zerrouki, T., Shquier, M. M. A., & Balla, A. (2023).
+Tashaphyne0.4: A new Arabic light stemmer based on rhizome modeling approach.
+Information Retrieval Journal, 26(14). doi: https://doi.org/10.1007/s10791-023-09429-y \
-[3] T. Zerrouki, Qalsadi, Arabic mophological analyzer Library for python.,  https://pypi.python.org/pypi/qalsadi/\
+<a id="3">[3]</a> T. Zerrouki, Qalsadi, Arabic morphological analyzer Library for python.,  https://pypi.python.org/pypi/qalsadi/ \
-[4] MagedSaeed. (n.d.).
+<a id="4">[4]</a> MagedSaeed. (n.d.).
 GitHub - MagedSaeed/farasapy: A Python implementation of Farasa toolkit.
-GitHub. https://github.com/MagedSaeed/farasapy?tab=readme-ov-file#want-to-cite\
+GitHub. https://github.com/MagedSaeed/farasapy?tab=readme-ov-file#want-to-cite \
-[5] Sawalha, M., Atwell, E., & Abushariah, M. A. M. (2013).
+<a id="5">[5]</a> Sawalha, M., Atwell, E., & Abushariah, M. A. M. (2013).
 SALMA: Standard Arabic Language Morphological Analysis.
-2013 1st International Conference on Communications, Signal Processing, and Their Applications (ICCSPA). https://doi.org/10.1109/iccspa.2013.6487311\
+2013 1st International Conference on Communications, Signal Processing, and Their Applications (ICCSPA). https://doi.org/10.1109/iccspa.2013.6487311 \
-[6] Hjouj, M., Alarabeyyat, A., & Olab, I. (2016).
-Rule based approach for Arabic part of speech tagging and name entity recognition.
+<a id="6">[6]</a> Hjouj, M., Alarabeyyat, A., & Olab, I. (2016).
+Rule-based approach for Arabic part of speech tagging and name entity recognition.
 International Journal of Advanced Computer Science and Applications, 7(6). https://doi.org/10.14569/ijacsa.2016.070642